Francesco-Grilli/MiddlewareTech2022/README.md

 Advice: we recommend having the Node-red bubble already up and running and to attempt the connection of the border router once the mote is actually started to avouid bugs

-The Linux virtual machine was our choice since during testing the cooja application would sometime crash however the virtualization step is not mandatory to run this part of the project.
+The Linux virtual machine was our choice since during development the cooja application would sometime crash however the virtualization step is not mandatory to run this part of the project.

 ### MPI